Notes of chrysanthemum, gingko nut, and marshmallow.

 Brew: 3 grams・150 ml・185° F・1 min

-Few Dragonwells have the same round texture as this early harvest.
+Few Dragonwells have the same round texture as this harvest.
 Our brew guidelines, followed strictly, will produce a tea that best expresses this tea's texture and mouth feel.
 We suggest pre-warming the tea brewing vessel, but avoid rinsing the leaves themselves.
 Instead, slowly pour water onto the leaves to ensure that each leaf is properly pre-moistened.

 More familiar with our old quantities?
 Here’s the conversion:

 |Metric quantities||Ounce equivalent||Servings|

 |120 grams||4.20 oz.||20-30|